DexrnZacAttack/SillyRendering/README.md

 - world chunks are randomized only when they are updated (place block, break block, etc.)
 - gui is extremely silly!

+> [!IMPORTANT]
+> The effects produced by this mod will likely cause issues for individuals with epilepsy.

 ## 🎮 compatibility
 im not sure about compatibility with other mods, because this mod mixins some funny rendering classes. if you found any issue, feel free to report it in `Issues` tab!